eturea/Receipts-for-YNAB-site/index.md

 Receipts for YNAB harnesses **Apple Intelligence** (iOS 26+) to process receipts entirely on your device.
 No cloud uploads, no external servers—just fast, accurate, and private receipt scanning.

-✨ **AI-Powered Extraction** - Automatically detects merchant names, dates, amounts, and line items 🔒 **100% On-Device** - All processing happens on your iPhone using Apple's Vision and Foundation Models 🎯 **Smart Category Matching** - Suggests YNAB categories based on your budget structure 📊 **Confidence Scoring** - Know how accurate the extracted data is before syncing
+- **AI-Powered Extraction** - Automatically detects merchant names, dates, amounts, and line items
+- **100% On-Device** - All processing happens on your iPhone using Apple's Vision and Foundation Models
+- **Smart Category Matching** - Suggests YNAB categories based on your budget structure
+- **Confidence Scoring** - Know how accurate the extracted data is before syncing
+- **Manual Entry Fallback** - Works on ALL iOS 26+ devices, even without Apple Intelligence

 ---